mbeniamino/aperi/README.md

 `<arg>`s and the `aperi` argument.
-At the moment there is no way to pass arguments containing spaces or to not pass the aperi argument as an extra argument to `<executable>`, but as a workaround you can write a small shell script embedding the command (in real life, me, the author, never had to write one to overcome this limitation).
+At the moment there is no way to pass arguments containing spaces or to not pass the aperi argument as an extra argument to `<executable>`, but as a workaround you can write a small shell script embedding the command (in real life, I, the author, never had to write one to overcome this limitation).

 Rules are checked in order.
 The first matching rule will be used.